Everything You Need to Know About Form 2553 & Filing as an S Corporation

 Many businesses aren't required to fill this section out.
 That's because it only applies to organizations whose fiscal year doesn't end on December 31.
 Alternate fiscal calendars are used by a smaller number of organizations, like seasonal businesses or companies whose shareholders have selected a different fiscal year.

-If you thought the fiscal tax year section of the 2553 was exciting, wait until you read about the Qualified Subchapter S Trust section!
+If you thought the fiscal tax year section of Form 2553 was exciting, wait until you read about the Qualified Subchapter S Trust section!

 In reality, this section doesn't apply to most businesses.
 A QSST is an election made on behalf of a trust that retains ownership as the shareholder of an S corporation.
 In short, it's a trust with just one beneficiary.
 If this situation applies to your S corp, you'll be required to provide some basic information about the beneficiary.